humzahkiani/chatgpt-texting-service/README.md

 ## Generating Test Events
 - `sam local generate-event sns notification` to generate sample test event.
-This can be modfied for use,
+This can be modfied for use